Chris55/ns3-program-viewer/docs/readme.md

 Google search like 'hex viewer with file compare’ gives a good starting point.

-I’m on Mac and used HEX Fiend, https://hexfiend.com very basic but worked fine to decode the Nord Stage structure.
+I’m on Mac and used HEX Fiend, https://hexfiend.com very simple but worked great to decode the Nord Stage structure.
 The most important feature is:
 > Binary diff: Hex Fiend can show the differences between files, taking into account insertions or deletions.